 (3) Summer: June-August

-What to wear: Lightweight clothing is recommendable for May through October but warm garments required in October-March.
+What to wear: Lightweight clothing is recommendable for May through October but warm clothes require in October-March.
 Either an umbrella or a Raincoat is most for the rainy season.

 Office hours: Sunday to Friday 10AM to 5:00PM (summer), Sunday to Friday 10AM to 4:00PM (winter), Friday 10AM to 3:00PM

-Administrative Division: Though Nepal is a federal republic and divided into seven federal states.
+Administrative Division: Nepal is a federal republic country, and has seven federal states.